Vehicle registration plates of Chile: 2 Letters and 4 Numbers Series (1985-2007)

 The format consists of two letters and four numbers (AA·10-00); the letters are separated from the numbers by a simplified figure of the National Coat of Arms, while the numbers are grouped in two pairs of digits separated by a small circle.
 In addition to the numbers visible on the license plate, the registration additionally incorporates a verifier digit, the one that appears in the vehicle documentation.

 The first letter can be one of the following 23 (with specific sequences following): A, B, C, E, F, G, H, D, K, L, N, P, R, S, T, U, V, X, Y, Z, W, and M. The letters I, Ñ, and Q were not used due to their resemblance to other letters, except in specific cases.
 Diplomatic vehicles may start with O. The letter J is now used for national trailer registration, replacing the old municipal system.
 The M series starts from MZ to MX in reverse order, allowing for 5,289,999 vehicles.

-The first letter of the square allows to identify the year of the vehicle, although without exact precision and only from the letter D onwards.
-These years are: